Microscope image processing: 2D image techniques

 Image processing for microscopy application begins with fundamental techniques intended to most accurately reproduce the information contained in the microscopic sample.
 This might include adjusting the brightness and contrast of the image, averaging images to reduce image noise and correcting for illumination non-uniformities.
 Such processing involves only basic arithmetic operations between images (i.e. addition, subtraction, multiplication and division).
 The vast majority of processing done on microscope image is of this nature.

 Another class of common 2D operations called image convolution are often used to reduce or enhance image details.
 Such "blurring" and "sharpening" algorithms in most programs work by altering a pixel's value based on a weighted sum of that and the surrounding pixels (a more detailed description of kernel based convolution deserves an entry for itself) or by altering the frequency domain function of the image using Fourier Transform.
 Most image processing techniques are performed in the Frequency domain.

 Other basic two dimensional techniques include operations such as image rotation, warping, color balancing etc.

 At times, advanced techniques are employed with the goal of "undoing" the distortion of the optical path of the microscope, thus eliminating distortions and blurring caused by the instrumentation.
 This process is called deconvolution, and a variety of algorithms have been developed, some of great mathematical complexity.
-The end result is an image far sharper and clearer than could be obtained in the optical domain alone.
+The result is an image far sharper and clearer than could be obtained in the optical domain alone.
 This is typically a 3-dimensional operation, that analyzes a volumetric image (i.e. images taken at a variety of focal planes through the sample) and uses this data to reconstruct a more accurate 3-dimensional image.